laravel/spark-legacy/install-stubs/terms.md

 Your terms of service.

-To edit these terms, simply edit the `terms.md` file found in the root of your project.
+Simply edit this file to define the terms of service for your application.